John E. Sanders: Biography

-The Executive Committee of the ETS held formal hearings with Sanders and Pinnock and decided that they had no problems with Pinnock but said that they could not approve of Sanders’ belief in “probabilistic prophecy”, which claims that some biblical predictions about future events are not guaranteed since they are conditional upon what beings with free will decide to do.
+The executive committee of the ETS held formal hearings with Sanders and Pinnock and decided that they had no problems with Pinnock but said that they could not approve of Sanders’ belief in “probabilistic prophecy”, which claims that some biblical predictions about future events are not guaranteed since they are conditional upon what beings with free will decide to do.
 At issue here is the truth value of statements about the future actions of free creatures.
 At the 2003 annual ETS meeting the membership voted overwhelmingly to affirm Pinnock's inclusion but fell 25 votes short of the 2/3 majority necessary to expel Sanders.

 Also in 2003 several Calvinist pastors in the tiny denomination which owned Huntington University put pressure on the Administration to remove Sanders from the faculty (he was professor of religion and philosophy).
 Even though William Hasker (one of the authors of The Openness of God with Sanders) had taught at Huntington for thirty years and some other faculty members affirmed open theism, only Sanders was examined by a “denominational commission.”
 In November 2004 the President of the university announced that the Board of Trustees had decided to dismiss Sanders.
 The President informed the faculty that the problem was not Sanders’ affirmation of open theism (since other open theists remain in the school's employ) but rather his notoriety in promoting them.
-Despite advocacy on his behalf by a Huntington student group called “Page 6” (referring to a statement on page 6 of the university catalog protecting academic freedom), Sanders was terminated from the University.
+Despite advocacy on his behalf by a Huntington student group called “Page 6” (referring to a statement on page 6 of the university catalog protecting academic freedom), Sanders was terminated from the university.
 Subsequently, he was hired at Hendrix College.

+Religious Polarization

+Sanders’s book, Embracing Prodigals: Overcoming Authoritative Religion by Embodying Jesus’ Nurturing Grace (Cascade, 2020), uses the social sciences to explain why Christians are so polarized over politics, social issues, morality, and theological beliefs.
+Christians strongly disagree on religious beliefs such as how to understand the Bible, atonement, salvation of non-Christians, and hell.
+They are also polarized over issues such as same-gender marriage, income inequality, and health care.

+Two social science models, Nurturant and Authoritative, explain this divide because each model emphasizes different values which are at the heart of our disagreements.
+Nurturants prize empathy and cooperation while Authoritatives cherish obedience to law and order.
+Each group has distinct core values and these values lead them to embrace different theological, moral, and political views.
+In addition, Nurturants and Authoritatives have vastly different understandings of love and justice which lead people to endorse divergent ways of parenting and teaching, as well as different views on incarceration and government programs.

+The book explains the divide and makes the case that Jesus embodied the Nurturant way of life.
+He modeled empathy, grace, forgiveness, and care for those beyond his own tribe.
+The Nurturant and Authoritative approaches have competed for thousands of years but contemporary research shows that the Nurturant way of life produces better mental and spiritual health as well as superior communities in which to live.